 By respecting the wishes of our dog (give him the choice to stop the massage, adapt the pressure to his needs, the massage areas, …), the relationship between our dog and us, can only improve.

-We do not massage
+Do not massage

-- within two hours of meals,
+- within two hours before and after meals,

 - when the dog is sick (dehydrated, fever, swollen ganglion, …),